 In celebration of 10 years of Creating Shared Value, Nestlé has partnered with Ashoka, the world’s leading network of systems-changing social entrepreneurs, to search for, support and accelerate solutions tackling the biggest issues in water, nutrition and rural development.

 For 2018, the Prize package includes a cash prize of up to CHF 400'000, a pitch opportunity at the World Water Forum in Brasil in 2018, and a prestigious Ashoka Fellowship.

-For more information, please see the official rules (pdf, 250 Kb) and entry criteria.
+Please see the official rules (pdf, 250 Kb)

 The 2016 winners